elibarrow/BAE305-LAB6/README.md

 ## Discussion Questions ##

+**Part 2**

 1. What is the minimum speed number for the motors to move forward?
-   The minimum speed number for the motors to move forward is one, however due to traction on surfaces, to physically move an object the speed would need to be higher.
+The minimum speed number for the motors to move forward is one, however, due to traction on surfaces, to physically move an object the speed would need to be higher.